wolfSSL/wolfMQTT/IDE/ARDUINO/README.md

 wolfMQTT directory and creates a stub header file called wolfMQTT.h.

-To configure wolfMQTT with Arduino, enter the following from within the wolfssl/IDE/ARDUINO directory:
+To configure wolfMQTT with Arduino, enter the following from within the IDE/ARDUINO directory:

     ./wolfmqtt-arduino.sh

 #####Including wolfMQTT in Arduino Libraries (for Arduino version 1.6.6)

-1. Copy the wolfMQTT directory into Arduino/libraries (or wherever Arduino searches for libraries).
+1. In the Arduino IDE:
-2. In the Arduino IDE:
+    - In `Sketch -> Import Library -> Add Library` and choose the wolfMQTT/IDE/ARDUNIO/wolfmqtt folder.
-    - Go to ```Sketch > Include Libraries > Manage Libraries```.
-This refreshes your changes to the libraries.
+    - In `Sketch -> Import Library` choose wolfMQTT.

-    - Next go to ```Sketch > Include Libraries > wolfMQTT```.
-This includes wolfMQTT in your sketch.
+Note: If using wolfSSL TLS then you'll need to do this for wolfSSL as well.